brunokoga/Montevideo/additionalMonsters_dir/sandman.md

 Special Abilities

-**Sand Form (Su** As a standard action, a sandman can cause its [humanoid](monster_dir/creatureTypes#_humanoid form to collapse into a pile of animated sand.
-In this form, treat the sandman as if it were a Small [earth](monster_dir/creatureTypes#_earth-subtype [elemental](monster_dir/creatureTypes#_elemental-subtype made out of sand.
-The sandman retains its [compression](monster_dir/universalMonsterRules#_compression and sleep aura abilities when in sand form, but loses its sleep attack and its [damage reduction](monster_dir/universalMonsterRules#_damage-reduction-(ex-or-su)), as its sandy body in this form is much more compact and easier to scatter with solid weapon blows.
+**Sand Form (Su)** As a standard action, a sandman can cause its [humanoid](monsters/creatureTypes#_humanoid) form to collapse into a pile of animated sand.
+In this form, treat the sandman as if it were a Small [earth](monster_dir/creatureTypes#_earth-subtype) [elemental](monsters/creatureTypes#_elemental-subtype) made out of sand.
+The sandman retains its [compression](monster_dir/universalMonsterRules#_compression) and sleep aura abilities when in sand form, but loses its sleep attack and its [damage reduction](monsters/universalMonsterRules#_damage-reduction-(ex-or-su)), as its sandy body in this form is much more compact and easier to scatter with solid weapon blows.

-**Sleep (Su** A creature struck by a sandman's slam attack must succeed on a DC 14 Will save or immediately fall asleep, as if affected by a _ [sleep](additionalMonsters/../spell_dir/sleep#_sleep)_ spell (caster level 8th).
+**Sleep (Su)** A creature struck by a sandman's slam attack must succeed on a DC 14 Will save or immediately fall asleep, as if affected by a _ [sleep](additionalMonster_dir/../spell_dir/sleep#_sleep)_ spell (caster level 8th).
 There is no limit to the number of Hit Dice a sandman can affect with this ability.
 The save DC is Constitution-based.

-**Sleep Aura (Su** A sandman radiates a 20-foot-radius spread that puts creatures to sleep.
-Any creature in the area must succeed on a DC 14 Will save or fall asleep, as if affected by a _ [sleep](additionalMonsters/../spell_dir/sleep#_sleep)_ spell (caster level 8th.
+**Sleep Aura (Su)** A sandman radiates a 20-foot-radius spread that puts creatures to sleep.
+Any creature in the area must succeed on a DC 14 Will save or fall asleep, as if affected by a _ [sleep](additionalMonsters/../spell_dir/sleep#_sleep)_ spell (caster level 8th).
 There is no limit to the number of Hit Dice a sandman can affect with this ability.
 A creature that successfully saves is immune to that sandman's sleep aura for 24 hours.
 The save DC is Constitution-based.

 [Stealthy](additionalMonsters/../feats#_stealthy) and unpredictable, the sandman is a terror to all travelers in the desert, whether they be traders, messengers, or adventurers.
 When at rest, sandmen resemble ordinary piles of sand, blending in perfectly with barren surroundings or ancient tombs.
 They rely on their soporific powers in most situations, putting their enemies to sleep and killing their unconscious opponents or dragging them back to their summoner.